MAHABALIPURAM TOURISM GUIDE:

-Mahabalipuram was already a centre of pilgrimage when, in the 7th century Mamalla made it a seaport and began to make temples fashioned of rock.
+Mahabalipuram was already a center of pilgrimage when in the 7th century Mamalla made it a seaport and began to make temples fashioned of rock.
 It was through Mahabalipuram that many Indian colonists, who included sages and artists, migrated to Southeast Asia.
 Sri Lanka’s national chronicle, the “Mahavamsa” testifies to this fact.

 Temples In Mahabalipuram: